 This is not an emergency.
 If it had been, you would have been notified within 24 hours.
-Although this is not an emergency, as our customer, you have a right to know what happened, what you should do, and what we are doing to correct this situation.
+Although this is not an emergency, as our customer, you have a right to know what happened, what you should do, and what we did and are doing to correct this situation.

-On October 2, 2020, Massachusetts Department of Environmental Protection (MassDEP) promulgated a new drinking water regulation and maximum contaminant level (MCL) of 20 nanograms per liter (ng/L) for PFAS6.
+On October 2, 2020, the Massachusetts Department of Environmental Protection (MassDEP) promulgated a new drinking water regulation and maximum contaminant level (MCL) of 20 nanograms per liter (ng/L) for PFAS6.
 See our latest results in the table below.

-PFAS6 Results for Pond Street Water Treatment Plant
+PFAS6 Results for Pond Street Treatment Plant

 Quarterly Compliance Period Monitoring Period Sample Collection Date PFAS6 Result (ng/L) Quarterly Average (ng/L) PFAS6 MCL (ng/L)

-Quarter 2, 2021 Month 1 4/26/2021 16.3 22 20

-Month 2 5/18/2021 20.2

-Month 3 6/23/2021 30.3

-Quarter 3, 2021 Month 1 7/20/2021 35.6 35 20
+Quarter 3, 2023 Month 1 7/20/2023 31.2 22 20

-Month 2 8/17/2021 36.1

-Month 3 9/17/2021 32.2

-Quarter 4, 2021 Month 1 10/25/2021 31.3 23 20

-Month 2 11/30/2021 20.2
+Month 2 8/22/2023 25.5

-Month 3 12/21/2021 16.8
+Month 3 9/30/2023 8.4

-Our results are above the MCL for PFAS6.
+The results from the Pond Street Treatment Plant are above the MCL for PFAS6 for Quarter 3 of 2023.
 Even though we have been notifying you of our results since we began collecting samples, to comply with the new drinking water regulation, we must provide you with this Public Notice.
 The water from Pond Street WTP is one of three entrance points that supplies drinking water to our distribution system.
-The other locations, the Beal and Broadway WTPs have PFAS6 levels below the drinking water standard, ranging from 5.4 to 11.9 ng/L.
+The other locations, the Beal and Broadway WTPs have PFAS6 levels below the drinking water standard.

-Some people who drink water containing these PFAS in excess of the MCL may experience certain adverse effects.
+Some people who drink water containing PFAS6 in excess of the drinking water standard or Maximum Contaminant Level (MCL) may experience certain adverse effects.
 These could include effects on the liver, blood, immune system, thyroid, and fetal development.
-These PFAS may also elevate the risk of certain cancers.
-For more information on PFAS6 see the factsheet and weblinks listed below.
+These PFAS6 may also elevate the risk of certain cancers.
+For more information, see the links listed below.